|Walking on Water, by Ivan Aivazovsky (1888)|

 Measure number 15 conveniently provides the final two digits of 515 in the appropriate order.
 The last two occurrences of forte are located in the first violin and viola parts at the center of bar 19 of the first bridge passage.
 In all, the dynamic forte occurs five times on five different staves of the Enigma Theme with three in bar 15 and two in bar 19.
 The span of these two forte passages is five measures (bars 15, 16, 17, 18, and 19).
 The distance between these two forte markings is fifteen quarter beats.
 Consequently, the layout of the score encodes yet another form of the number 515 via five bars and fifteen quarter beats.

 A coded version of 515 within the Tau Cross Cipher is not a random coincidence.
 There is a distinct subset of cryptograms within the Enigma Variations that encipher that divine number.
 There are also other coded allusions to Dante’s Divine Comedy in the Enigma Variations.
 A longstanding debate regarding the identity of Dante’s future savior has spawned numerous books and scholarly papers.
-Elgar deftly enters the fray by offering his own solution under the guise of another enigma.
+Elgar deftly enters the fray by offering his own solution through the guise of another enigma.

 Through multiple coded allusions to Jesus and the number 515, Elgar answers Dante’s “enigma forte.”
 The encoding of the number 515 within the Tau Cross Cipher is merely one of numerous examples.
 The last four Roman numerals of Canto XXXIII match those for the movement secretly dedicated to Christ.
 Variation XIII begins at Rehearsal 55, includes measure 515 that falls in the center of the second Mendelssohn quotation, and consists of 51 bars.
 The discovery that Jesus is the secret friend memorialized in Variation XIII intersects elegantly with these interrelated cryptograms.